Predictia/AQUA/docs/sphinx/source/adding_data.rst

 timestep
 --------

-The timestep parameter, denoted as "H," represents the original frequency of the model's output.
+The timestep parameter, denoted as ``H``, represents the original frequency of the model's output.

-When timestep is set to "H," requesting data at step=6 and step=7 from the FDB will result in a time difference of 1 hour (1H).
+When timestep is set to ``H``, requesting data at step=6 and step=7 from the FDB will result in a time difference of 1 hour (1H).

 This parameter exists because even when dealing with monthly data, it is still stored at steps like 744, 1416, 2160, etc., which correspond to the number of hours since 00:00 on January 1st.

 savefreq
 --------

-Savefreq, indicated as "M" for monthly or "H" for hourly, signifies the actual frequency at which data are available in this stream.
+Savefreq, indicated as ``M`` for monthly or ``H`` for hourly, signifies the actual frequency at which data are available in this stream.

 Combining this information with the timestep parameter allows us to anticipate data availability at specific steps, such as 744 and 1416 for monthly data.

 timestyle
 ---------

-The timestyle parameter can be set to either "step" or "date."
+The timestyle parameter can be set to either ``step`` or ``date``.
 It determines how data is written in the FDB.

-The recent examples have used "step," which involves specifying a fixed date (e.g., 19500101) and time (e.g., 0000) in the request.
+The recent examples have used ``step``, which involves specifying a fixed date (e.g., 19500101) and time (e.g., 0000) in the request.
 Time is then identified by the step in the request.

-Alternatively, when timestyle is set to "date," you can directly specify both date and time in the request, and "step" is always set to 0.
+Alternatively, when timestyle is set to ``date``, you can directly specify both date and time in the request, and ``ste`` is always set to 0.

 timeshift
 ---------

 Timeshift is a boolean parameter used exclusively for shifting the date of monthly data back by one month.
 Without this shift, data for January would have a date like 19500201T0000.

-Implementing this correctly in a general case can be quite complex, so it was decided to implement only the monthly shift, though "monthshift" might be a more appropriate name for this parameter.
+Implementing this correctly in a general case can be quite complex, so it was decided to implement only the monthly shift.

 metadata
 --------

 this includes supplementary very useful information to define the catalog

-- fdb_path: the path of the FDB configuration file (mandatory)
+- ``fdb_path``: the path of the FDB configuration file (mandatory)
-- eccodes_path: the path of the eccodes version used for the encoding/decoding of the FDB
+- ``eccodes_path``: the path of the eccodes version used for the encoding/decoding of the FDB
-- variables: a list of variables available in the fdb.
+- ``variables``: a list of variables available in the fdb.